nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/use-of-mvel-in-automation-chains.md

 ## {{> anchor 'fn-object'}}Functions

 The Functions object is providing a set of useful functions.
-This object is named _Fn_ and provide the following functions:
+This object is named `Fn` and it provides the following functions (the full list can also be checked in [the code](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-automation/nuxeo-automation-features/src/main/java/org/nuxeo/ecm/automation/features/PlatformFunctions.java), ùakes sure to select the branch of your version):

-*   `Fn.getNextId(String key)`: gets a unique value for the given key.
+*   `Fn.getNextId(String key)`: Returns a unique value for the given key using the default sequencer.
 Each time this function is called using the same key a different string will be returned.

+*   `Fn.getNextId(String key, String sequencerName)`: Same as `Fn.getNextId(String key)` but allows for using a specific sequencer.

-*   `Fn.getVocabularyLabel(String vocabularyName, String key)`: gets a value from the named vocabulary that is associated with the given key.
+*   `Fn.getVocabularyLabel(String vocabularyName, String key)`: Returns a value from the named vocabulary that is associated with the given key.

-*   `Fn.getPrincipal(String userName)`: gets a Nuxeo principal object for the given username string.
+*   `Fn.getPrincipal(String userName)`: Returns a Java `NuxeoPrincipal` object for the given username string.

+*   `Fn.getPrincipalsFromGroup(String group)`: Returns a Java `Set` of `NuxeoPrincipal` for the given group.
+Also returns the subgroups.

+*   `Fn.getPrincipalsFromGroup(String group, boolean ignoreGroups)`: Returns a Java `Set` of `NuxeoPrincipal` for the given group.
+Only the users are returned, not subgroups.

-*   `Fn.getEmail(String userName)`: gets the e-mail of the given username.
+*   `Fn.getEmail(String userName)`: Returns the e-mail of the given username.

-*   `Fn.getEmails(List<String> userNames)`: gets a list of e-mails for the given user name list.
+*   `Fn.getEmails(List<String> userNames)`: Returns a list of e-mails for the given user name list.

+*   `Fn.getEmails(List<String> userNames, boolean usePrefix)`: Returns a list of e-mails for the given user name list.
+If `userPrefix` is `true`, each item is prefixed with `user:`.

-*   `Fn.getPrincipalEmails(List<NuxeoPrincipal> principals)`: the same as above but the input object is a list of Nuxeo principals.
+*   `Fn.getPrincipalEmails(List<NuxeoPrincipal> principals)`: Same as above but the input object is a list of Nuxeo principals.

+*   `Fn.getEmailsFromGroup(String groupName)`: Returns a list of e-mails of all the users of the group.

-*   `Fn.concatenateIntoList(List<T> list, Object... values)`: adds the values to the list.
+*   `Fn.concatenateIntoList(List<T> list, Object... values)`: Adds the values to the list.
 If a value is itself an array or a collection, each of its members are added to the list.
 The list is returned.

-*   `Fn.concatenateValuesAsNewList(Object... values)`: like `concatenateIntoList` but using a newly-created list.
+*   `Fn.concatenateValuesAsNewList(Object... values)`: Same as `concatenateIntoList` but using a newly-created list.

-*   `Fn.htmlEscape(String string)` : gets an escaped version of the string suitable for HTML inclusion.
+*   `Fn.htmlEscape(String string)` : Returns an escaped version of the string suitable for HTML inclusion.

-*   `Fn.nxqlEscape(String string)` : gets an escaped version of the string suitable for NXQL inclusion inside single quotes (since Nuxeo 7.10).
+*   `Fn.nxqlEscape(String string)` : Returns an escaped version of the string suitable for NXQL inclusion inside single quotes.

+*   `Fn.documentExists(CoreSession session, String idOrPath)` : Returns `true` if the document exists in te repository.

+*   `Fn.getDirService()` : Returns the `DirectoryService`.
+Requires administration privileges.

 ## Nuxeo Environment Properties